TomStuart92/TomStuart92.github.io/_posts/16-08-28-CrypticMadness.md

 AND returns 75% False, 25% True.
 OR returns 25% False, 75% True.
 XOR returns 50% False, 50% True.
 This makes it better for obscuring the original distributions.
+So we can use XOR operations to encrypt a string using another string as the key.
+This is a fairly insecure method, but is an important foundation for later.

 **Solution:**